PrasunaM/Metis_NLP/Project Proposal.md

 * What is the framing question of your analysis, or the purpose of the model/system you plan to build?

 Change is inevitable and is happening all around us.
 Societal change is stimulated by media, human interactions, technology, and social environment.
 [TED Talks](https://www.ted.com/talks) is one such platform that enables expert speakers from all backgrounds to present their ideas that can influence a positive change in the society.
-My aim is to leverage the capabilities of NLP to understand the topics or words for each talk.
+My aim is to leverage the capabilities of NLP to understand what words or topics made a talk persuative and if there were any relationships between each talk.
 Finally, I would like to build a linear regression model to predict the number of views.

 * Who benefits from exploring this question or building this model/system?

+Effective speaking has many

 #### Data Description:
 * What dataset(s) do you plan to use, and how will you obtain the data?